-We also refer to the papers by Narozhny and Popov [40-45] studying the dependence of this process on the status of the polarization of the photons.
+We also refer to the papers by Narozhny and Popov [40-45] studying the

 We point out the great relevance of departing from the case of the uniform electromagnetic field originally considered by Sauter, Heisenberg and Euler, and Schwinger.
 We also recall some of the classical works of Brezin and Itzykson and Popov on time varying fields.
 The space variation of the field was also considered in the classical papers of Nikishov and Narozhny as well as in the work of Wang and Wong.
 Finally, we recall the work of Khriplovich [46] studying the vacuum polarization around a Reissner-Nordström black hole.
 A more recent approach using the worldline formalism, sometimes called the string-inspired formalism, was advanced by Dunne and Schubert [47,48].